swcarpentry/r-novice-inflammation/01-supp-read-write-csv.md

 ~~~

-#### Challenge:
+> ## Challenge {.challenge}
-Suppose we want to keep the colors of cars as factors for some other operations we want to perform.
+> Suppose we want to keep the colors of cars as factors for some other operations we want to perform.
 Write code for replacing 'Blue' with 'Green' in the `$Color` column of the cars dataset without importing the data with `stringsAsFactors=FALSE`.